Sensing & Monitoring

 Sensing in and with (multi)functional nanopores

-In applications such as drug delivery or sensing, nanomaterials are often exposed to a multitude of environmental conditions.
+In applications such as drug delivery, wound dressings, or sensing, nanomaterials are often exposed to a multitude of environmental conditions.
 Thereby nanomaterials and -pores often exhibit a different behavior than bulk materials due to their small dimensions.
-One example is the pH-value.
-Based on indirect transport measurements and theoretical studies the “pH” in nanopores is reported to be shifted and pH-transitions to be broadened as compared to bulk solution.
-Inspired by pH-detection strategies in cells we aim to get a better understanding on confinement effects on charge transitions and “pH” in nanopores by using e.g. fluorescence dyes for a direct pH-readout.
+One example is the pH-value. which is reported to be shifted in confined space.
+Inspired by pH-detection strategies in cells we aim to get a better understanding on confinement effects on charge regulation and “pH” in nanopores by using e.g. fluorescence dyes for a direct pH-readout.
 We envision on-line “pH” detection down to single nanopores and potentially single molecule experiments.
+Furthermore, we integrate our expertise on nanopore functionalization into multifunctional porous materials offering for example, sensing and release function in the context of wound dressings.

-Formerly involved team members: R. Brilmayer, M. Ochs
+Formerly involved team members: M. Bagherabadi, R. Brilmayer, M. Ochs

 Related publications: